Super Summit Series:

 Entries & Buy – Backs: Double entry is not permitted on any E.T. event (double entries are defined as two drivers being alive in eliminations in the same car or one driver with two entries in the same car).
-However, one driver is permitted to drive two different cars in the same class or the same car in two classes (provided it meets the rules for both classes).
+However, one driver is permitted to drive the same car in two classes (provided it meets the rules for both classes).
 Racers are also permitted to drive two different cars in two different classes.
 We will have first round buy- backs only, buy-backs run each other in a separate round with the winners advancing to round two.
 If a car has been eliminated in the first round during any event regardless of purse, and a second driver (who has not run first round) wishes to enter it back into first round or buy back; they may do so as this is not considered a double-entry because it would still be only one driver active.
 The only requirement is that the driver techs and runs under a different car number than the original entry, and that it does not hold up the race.

 Track Credit Policy: If you break before first round a track credit can be issued at the tower.
 The credit will be half (50%) of the entry paid due to the guarantee of the posted purse.
 Track credits will only be issued on Test & Tunes if the vehicle breaks prior to making any runs credit will be the remainder of the entry fee after the pit pass has been deducted).
 Credits must be claimed by the end of the event your racer ticket is required to claim your credit.
 There are NO exceptions to this policy.